person-al/person-al.github.io/_posts/2022-05-26-🌰-delete-a-third-of-your-content.md

 **Info**:
 - **Source:**  [Smart Passive Income Podcast](https://www.smartpassiveincome.com/podcasts/how-to-do-a-content-audit-with-todd-tresidder/) , [Podcast Time Travel](https://fortelabs.co/blog/podcast-time-travel/)
 - **Related to:**
+	- Ribbonfarm does blogchains ([example](https://www.ribbonfarm.com/series/domestic-cozy/)) which might be a good option for others to follow.
 	- [[🌰 the key to good writing is feedback and rejection]]